Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Method

 where

-is the Gaussian function and
+is the Gaussian function, and

 is the oscillator function.
 In Eqs. (\ref{eq:M031}) and (\ref{eq:M032}), $b_{\nu}$ and $b$\ denote oscillator lengths.
-Motivation for usage of these functions can be found in Ref. \cite{2009NuPhA.824...37V}. \ The expansion coefficients $D_{\nu}^{E,L,J}$ and $C_{nL}^{E,J}$ \ are solutions of a set of linear equations originated from corresponding Schr\"{o}dinger equations.
-This is a system of equations for the expansion coefficients $D_{\nu}^{E,L,J}$\
+The motivation to use these functions can be found in Ref. \cite{2009NuPhA.824...37V}.
+The expansion coefficients $D_{\nu}^{E,L_{2},J}$ and $C_{nL}^{E,J}$ are solutions of a set of linear equations originated from the corresponding Schr\"{o}dinger equations.
+This is a system of equations for the expansion coefficients $D_{\nu}^{E,L_{2},J}$\